wooey/Wooey/docs/scripts.rst

 The 'user groups' option, if set, will restrict script usage to users within selected groups.

-Scripts and groups may also be shutoff to all users by unchecked the 'script/group active' option.
+Scripts and groups may also be shut off to all users by unchecking the ``script/group active`` option.

+These advanced permission settings still live in the Django admin.

 Deleting Scripts
 ----------------

-Scripts may be deleted from the admin interface.
+Scripts may still be deleted from the Django admin interface.
 When deleting a script, all related objects, such as previously run jobs, will also be deleted.

 Other Script Runners
 --------------------